IKATS/IKATS/CONTRIBUTING.viztool.md

 * VizTool must be written in `ES5` or `ES6`
 * VizTool must not use `AngularJS`
 * A VizTool must implement [the template provided in Git repository.](https://github.com/IKATS/gui-builder/blob/master/src/js/VizModule/VizToolsImplems/ExampleTemplate.js)
-* You should only use available javascript libraries or package their own libraries
+* You should only use available javascript libraries in the IKATS GUI or package your own libraries and declare them into the [manifest.json](#manifestjson)

-List of available javascript libraries is available [here](https://github.com/IKATS/gui-builder/NOTICE)
+  * List of available javascript libraries is available [here](https://github.com/IKATS/gui-builder/NOTICE)

 ### JS API Explanation

 In order to manipulate IKATS data (time series, meta data, ...), you may use IKATS API on client side.
 This API can be found under `ikats.api` in your code.
-The several endpoints are able to be consulted into the `ikats_api.js` file (located in `gui-builder` [`src/js`](https://github.com/IKATS/gui-builder/blob/master/src/js/ikats_api.js)), each resource to manipulate are located in a sub variable (ex : timeseries are under `ikats.api.ts`, metadata are availabled under `ikats.api.md`, ...).
+The several endpoints are able to be consulted into the `ikats_api.js` file (located in `gui-builder` [`src/js (latest version)`](https://github.com/IKATS/gui-builder/blob/master/src/js/ikats_api.js)), each resource to manipulate are located in a sub variable (ex : timeseries are under `ikats.api.ts`, metadata are availabled under `ikats.api.md`, ...).

 Example usage for reading a time series :